UK can leave the EU on Oct. 31 without a deal, Javid says

-MANCHESTER, England, Sept 30 (Reuters) - The United Kingdom can leave the European Union on Oct.
+MANCHESTER, England (Reuters) - The United Kingdom can leave the European Union on Oct.
 31 without a deal despite a law which demands the prime minister ask for a Brexit delay if there is no agreement, finance minister Sajid Javid said on Monday.

 When asked if a no deal was possible, Javid told the BBC: “Yes it is.
 It’s not our preferred outcome.
 We are working incredibly hard to get a deal by October 31.”